inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 ## Verification of binary addition from waveforms:

-The input-output waveforms showcases the addition of of two 4 bit binary numbers with carry in bit
+The input-output waveforms showcases the addition of of two 4 bit binary numbers with carry in and carry out bits.

 ![4 bit binary addition process](https://user-images.githubusercontent.com/99788755/155765427-34a6630e-5bd2-456c-af0b-a355a709b83c.png)